ktaylor63/southeast/site/content/news/service-provides-5-7-million-in-grants-to-help-conserve-monarch-butterflies-and-other-at-risk-species-in-11-states.md

 **State(s):** Florida, Alabama, Georgia

 **Goals and Objectives:** Pocket gophers are known ecosystem engineers that promote diversity and resilience of the natural pinelands ecosystems where they are known to occur.
 Their tunneling activity aerates soils and provides bare ground for colonization by herbaceous plants, increasing plant diversity and productivity while providing shelter for numerous insects and vertebrates.
-This project will examine the historic range of pocket gophers to determine what conditions and management practices will create favorable conditions for restoring them to southeastern natural pinelands ecosystems.
+This project will examine the historical range of pocket gophers to determine what conditions and management practices will create favorable conditions for restoring them to southeastern natural pinelands ecosystems.
 The partners will identify areas for translocations, develop a standardized method for restoration, and monitor population abundance in restored areas.

 **Federal Funds requested**: $491,667; **Non-Federal Match**: $217,015